 The Global Humanities Network, established in 2020, has one simple but ambitious aim: to permanently transform the way we teach, research and think about the Humanities.
 The network, anchored at Cambridge University, brings together leading universities from around the world.
-Besides Cambridge: Fudan and Nanjing Universities in China, Ashoka University in India, the American University of Beirut in Lebanon, the University of Cape Town in South Africa, Universidad Diego Portales in Chile, and Sabanci University in Turkey.
+Besides Cambridge: Fudan and Nanjing Universities in China, Ashoka University in India, the American University of Beirut in Lebanon, Universidad Diego Portales in Chile, and Sabanci University in Turkey.
 One of the most uplifting developments of the last few decades is the emergence of high quality, vibrant universities in all these regions.
 We want to be part of new conversations and new modes of thinking through multilateral engagements.
 All partner institutions are committed to the belief that deep and enduring engagement with each other is now more than ever essential to create new, genuinely global, perspectives on the most pressing issues the world currently faces, ranging from climate change, the polarization of society, violent conflict and its legacies, economic inequality within and between societies, identity clashes, and the impact of new technologies and new media.
 We aim to enable new thinking about our collective futures by re-examining together all our pasts.
 Only in that way will be able to provide our students with the diverse, globally aware curriculum for which they now clamour insistently.
 And only in that will be able to renew our writing, lecturing, and thinking.

 The Humanities are precious.
 They are an archive some three millennia old of how people have conceived of, critiqued, and modelled themselves, of how they have thought about the universe, their societies, and themselves, and of how that thinking has been expressed and produced change.
 It is a vibrant chronicle of what it is and what it could be to be human.
 Without an awareness of that history, no real new thinking is possible.
 The Humanities have often been at the forefront of the most profound change.
 The wealth generated by new social media was the result of new technologies, for sure, but also of new ideas about our desires and aspirations and the networks to which we wanted to belong.
 Our emphasis is on discovering, understanding, and critiquing multiple, distinct, and intersecting worlds and showing how these remain vibrant and compelling today.
 We examine history, culture, and the arts through multiple lenses.
 We break down the walls that have grown up between disciplines that have their origins in nineteenth century European academia.
 We also seek to transcend Cold War ways of dividing the world in regions such as East Asia, South Asia, and the Middle East.
 We fundamentally reject such territorial and bounded ways of thinking.
 They were of a particular time and have made us blind to connections, interactions and even productive disruptions between cultures.